SolarArbiter/SolarArbiter.github.io/metrics.md

 $$ \text{NMAE} = \frac{100\%}{\text{norm}} \cdot \frac{1}{n} \sum_{i=1}^n  \lvert F_i - O_i \rvert $$

-where norm is a constant upper bound on the value of the forecasted variable, e.g., 1000 W/m$$^2$$ for GHI or the nameplate AC capacity of a PV plant.
+where norm is a constant upper bound on the value of the forecasted variable, e.g., the nameplate AC (DC) capacity of a PV plant when forecasting AC (DC) power.

 ### Normalized Mean Bias Error (NMBE) {#nmbe}